 An insurance analyst’s responsibilities vary depending on the company for which he or she works and the specific tasks that are expected of him or her.
 Insurance companies frequently hire analysts to analyze various insurance policies in order to determine the risks involved, which can affect the premium and payments required.
-Analysts at these firms may also be in charge of reviewing claims made clients, determining whether they are legitimate, and making payment recommendations.
+Analysts at these firms may also be in charge of reviewing claims made by clients, determining whether they are legitimate, and making payment recommendations.
 Companies that are not directly involved in insurance can also hire an analyst to determine what types of insurance are needed and to assess risks.

 Depending on his or her employer, an insurance analyst may be required to perform a variety of tasks at a company.
-Analysts are frequently employed insurance companies to evaluate various potential risks and determine the amount or type of insurance that should be offered.
+Analysts are frequently employed by insurance companies to evaluate various potential risks and determine the amount or type of insurance that should be offered.
 For example, an analyst at an automobile insurer might consider various models of cars and review their safety records in order to make a rate recommendation to owners of those vehicles.
-Analysts can be used health or life insurance companies to examine individuals to see how their health conditions may affect premiums.
+Analysts can be used by health or life insurance companies to examine individuals to see how their health conditions may affect premiums.

-An insurer can also hire an insurance analyst to examine and assess the validity of claims made insured parties.
+An insurer can also hire an insurance analyst to examine and assess the validity of claims made by insured parties.
 When a person files a claim with an insurance company, analysts typically review the claim’s details and conduct an investigation to look for fraud or other mitigating circumstances.
-A report is frequently read an insurance analyst, who then conducts an investigation.
+A report is frequently read by an insurance analyst, who then conducts an investigation.
 This may entail going to an accident scene, interviewing claimants or witnesses, and collaborating with law enforcement to uncover fraudulent claims.
 The analyst then makes a recommendation to the company about how a claim should be handled at the conclusion of the investigation.

 Some businesses that aren’t insurance providers may hire an insurance analyst to provide information on potential risks or insurance requirements.
 For example, a college could hire an analyst to look for potential risk issues that need to be addressed in order to avoid potential claims against the school.
 An analyst can inform these types of businesses about the types of insurance they should have and how well they are protected.
 This can help businesses better understand how insurance can protect their owners and employees, as well as ensure that they have an adequate and appropriate level of coverage.